-As David Lange writes in his excellent CoinWeek article, 1960 was a pivotal year for coin collecting in America.
+As the much-missed numismatist David Lange wrote in his excellent CoinWeek article, 1960 was a pivotal year for coin collecting in the United States.

 But none of this compares to the buzz the developed when the Mint carried out the seemingly innocuous act of changing the date style of the Lincoln cent in March of that year.